 Monitoring data for MW 35-7-8-1 are plotted in Figure 2-5.
-As summarized in Table 2-4, the net change in wellhead and downhole pressures is 103.38 psi and -26.68 psi respectively for the 22-year period of record.
-The net change in the calculated water level in the well for this period is -284.28 feet.
+As summarized in Table 2-4, the net change in wellhead and downhole pressures is 49.99 psi and -39.64 psi respectively for the 24-year period of record.
+The net change in the calculated water level in the well for this period is -190.97 feet.

 Figure 2-5 shows a relatively stable wellhead pressure (12 to 13.5 psia) prior to installation of the Level Troll instrument on June 30, 2009.
 After the transducer change-out, there was a build-up in wellhead pressure from 11.52 psia on June 30, 2009 to 33.76 psia on July 3, 2009 followed by frequent fluctuations in wellhead pressure ranging between 19 psia and 38 psia through January 18, 2010.
 Between January 19, 2010 and January 30, 2010, the wellhead pressure rose from 38 psia to 49 psia and then remained fairly stable through June 2019.
-The relatively stable wellhead pressure curve prior to June 30, 2009 is inconsistent with the fluctuating and notably higher pressure measurements recorded after June 30, 2009.
+The relatively stable wellhead pressure curve prior to June 30, 2009.
 Likewise, the lower Level Troll has recorded frequent downhole pressure fluctuations (between 129 and 142 psia) not previously observed in well pressure data prior to June 30, 2009.
 The higher well pressure regime since August 2010 may indicate complete well shut-in was not achieved until after the Level Troll cable wellhead seals were replaced on August 18, 2010.
 Some higher magnitude pressure fluctuations in the lower transducer began occurring in December of 2012 and were continuing through the current period of record during winter (cold) periods.
 In the summer of 2019, the lower transducer and cable were replaced as planned to address the cold weather pressure spikes.
 The upper transducer was replaced due to failure.
 Following those repairs and during the subsequent shut-in, the wellhead pressure declined for a period of several months until April 1st of 2020.
 At that time there was a significant, fairly steady wellhead pressure increase of over 100 psi through September of 2021, which may relate to decrease of groundwater production and thus an increase of reservoir gas pressure in the vicinity, or an intrawell pressure regime transition created by the first venting of this well since 2010.
 The difference in pressure readings between the upper and lower Level Trolls since June 2021 is only about 0.6 psi (1.4 feet) and demonstrates that the lower Level Troll is now only submerged by 1.4 feet of water, or more likely, the lower Level Troll is no longer submerged and the difference in readings is simply due to accuracy differences between the two Level Trolls.
-The corresponding calculated water level has decreased approximately 210 feet since the 2019 wellhead venting and instrumentation repairs, but as discussed previously, the water level may be lower given a total well depth of 463 feet below ground surface and a lower Level Troll set depth of 374 feet below ground surface.
+The corresponding calculated water level has decreased approximately 208 feet since the 2019 wellhead venting and instrumentation repairs, but as discussed previously, the water level may be lower given a total well depth of 463 feet below ground surface and a lower Level Troll set depth of 374 feet below ground surface.
+In 2024, the water level appeared to recover as wellhead pressure decreased, which resulted in a pressure regime that may be returning to that of the pre-2021 period when the water level was high enough to submerge the lower Level Troll.

-Figure 2-5 Pressure Transducer Data South Fork Texas Creek Well MW-35-7-8-1
+Pressure Transducer Data South Fork Texas Creek Well MW-35-7-8-1